mclaughj/mclaughj.github.io/_posts/2017-12-30-yak-shaving.md

     <source src="//i.imgur.com/rQIb4Vw.mp4" type="video/mp4">
 </video>

 I've been doing some yak shaving of my own over the Christmas break in order to accomplish the seemingly simple task of publishing an article.
-Writing the article is easy enough, but then there's the question about where to publish, which domain name to use, the work of designing and coding a new blog theme, and yes, even styling the mp4 embed just so.
+Writing the article is easy enough, but then there's the question about where to publish, which domain name to use, the work of designing and coding a new blog theme, naming the blog, and yes, even styling the mp4 embed just right.

 But here I am, with a "shaved yak" (a new domain name, a new blogging platform, and a spiffy new design [which I'm quite proud of]).
 Now I can finally start on the task of writing the [promised article](https://twitter.com/mclaughj/status/943192793027002368) about custom mechanical keyboards.